 Executive compensation is one of the most powerful – and expensive – tools your organization has for driving performance, fostering alignment, creating accountability, and communicating priorities to stakeholders.
 It is subject to significant oversight by boards, in-depth public disclosure, and intense scrutiny by investors and government regulators.
 You must show your organization’s sound governance by responding to the concerns of stakeholders and avoiding this frequent lightning rod for criticism.

-Session 1 - Executive Rewards in a Total Rewards Strategy
+Session 1 - Executive Compensation in a Total Rewards Strategy

 - Who is an executive?